-Chicken Tinola or just Tinola is 100% Filipino dish.
+Chicken Tinola or just Tinola is 100% Pinoy dish.
 You will not find anything like it from our neighboring Asian countries or even around the globe.
 I would say that next to Adobo, Tinola is the most favorite dish in every Filipino household commonly served for lunch or dinner...with rice of course.

 It is no wonder that every time I feel that I am about to get sick or when it is getting too cold for me, I would crave for this dish.
-It is some kind of a comfort food I guess...keeps you warm and healthy from all the good stuff in it.
+It is some kind of comfort food I guess...keeps you warm and healthy from all the good stuff in it.

 I was actually surprised (and feeling proud) that Armin liked Tinola the first time he tried it.
 He likes ginger, really like a lot!
 Which is good because I like it too!!!
 Sometimes he would actually request for it himself and, of course, I would happily oblige.
 But I have to put in some extra ginger or there will be war!
 It is like a contest on who gets to find more ginger strips from the soup bowl...or the fastest!

-I actually planted (a lot of) chili peppers just so I can have access to the leaves for cooking Tinola because, sadly, it is not sold in our local Asian food store, but that is fine we like chili peppers too so its all good, almost nothing goes to waste from the plant then..hehe.
+I actually planted (a lot of) chili peppers just so I can have access to the leaves for cooking Tinola.
+That is fine as we like chili peppers too so its all good, almost nothing goes to waste from the plant then..hehe.

 - 2 tablespoons cooking oil

-- 2 big cloves garlic - - minced
+- 2 big cloves garlic - minced

-- 1 medium onion - - coarsely chopped
+- 1 medium onion - coarsely chopped

-- 2-3 tablespoons fish sauce
+- 4-5 tablespoons fish sauce

-- 3 cups water
+- 6 cups water

-- 1 cup chili leaves - or pepper leaves
+- 1 cup chili or malunggay leaves

 - Add more fish sauce or salt if needed.